Skip Navigation

 What is a Blepharoplasty?

 A blepharoplasty is a surgical procedure to correct the drooping and sagging of the patient’s eyelids.
-During a blepharoplasty, our doctor would remove or redrape the excess skin, muscle and the fatty tissues over and around the eyes, to create a more natural and youthful looking eyelid.
+During a blepharoplasty, our doctors would remove or redrape the excess skin, muscle, and fatty tissues over and around the eyes, to create a more natural and youthful-looking eyelid.
 This procedure to fix the upper eyelid is relatively straightforward and it affects only the surface layers of your skin and the soft tissues around the eye.

 On the other hand, Blepharoplasty for the lower lids is complicated and requires more precision.
 The fat surrounding the eyes can protrude forward, right above the orbital bone, creating bags underneath the eyes.
 Regular exposure to light usually casts shadows underneath these bags, which creates dark circles under the eye and this makes people look aged and tired.
 Many surgeons would aggressively remove fat underneath the lower eyelid to eliminate these bags causing a complication. the lower eyelid becomes pulled down causing the eye to be too exposed and dry.

-Our doctor has years of experience on various techniques to remove and redrape tissues into the depression between the upper cheek and the lower eyelids.
+Our doctors have years of experience with various techniques to remove and redrape tissues into the depression between the upper cheek and the lower eyelids.
 This natural way of filling creates a smooth transition from the lower eyelid to the cheek, which will give you a healthier and more youthful appearance.
-In addition to that, the skin and muscle tissues are elevated and tightened to reduce the skin wrinkles.
+In addition to that, the skin and muscle tissues are elevated and tightened to reduce skin wrinkles.
 Your insurance may cover the cost of surgery depending on the amount and severity of obstruction of vision fields by the drooping eyelids.
 However, lower eyelid blepharoplasty is very rarely considered a covered benefit.